 In any emotional situation, if you remember one thing, remember this: don’t avoid it, and don’t try to suppress it.
 Go into it.
 Explore it, and then express it.
 Or then release it and learn from it.
 What is it telling you about yourself, about your thinking, about your beliefs?

 The emotional guidance system tells us that when we are caught in a strong emotion, we are not in our center, and we are not identified with who we really are, with the truth of our being.
 It tells us we are identified with a thought or belief.
 And it tells us that that thought or belief is not serving our higher good.

 Emotions transform because of our state of being, and because we let them, not because we force them.
 Emotions and fears are always poised to release themselves.
 When we repress them it takes energy from us, so when we consciously allow them to release we gain the energy we normally use to unconsciously repress them.
 This gives our immune system a boost, and frees our mind of negative thought patterns.

 Eventually this process will become very blissful, so much so that it might make us uncomfortable because we’re not used to that state of being.
 The more we do it, the more accustomed to bliss and centeredness we become.

-We can very easily transform any emotion by going into the body and feeling it, and then expressing it through some kind of artistic or creative medium.
+We can very easily transform or dissolve negative emotions with a creative practice – by going into the body and feeling it, and then expressing it through some kind of artistic or creative medium.
 This takes practice, but like anything the more we do it the easier it becomes.